End-of-term activities for primary school teachers

 By exploring interactive 360° spaces, children can visit different parts of the theatre and meet the extraordinary people who work there.
 This is an excellent way for children to feel the excitement of a theatre trip without leaving the classroom.

-2. Don't make a waste of Christmas
+3. Don't make a waste of Christmas

-Rob creating artwork in storyworld Beachcomber
+Asalif creating in storyworld Ethiopian Treasures

-What could they do any wrapping paper, cracker toys and party items?
+What could they do with any wrapping paper, cracker toys and party items?
 What changes could they make to generate less waste?

-3. Play Globingo
+4. Play Globingo

 The Globingo sheet